 - The profits of local branches of foreign companies are taxed at a rate of 28% and no dividends tax or similar tax is payable on the repatriation of branch profits. - There are comprehensive transfer pricing rules (including thin capitalisation) applicable to transactions between local entities and non-resident related parties. - Interest earned by non-residents is exempt from income tax unless the non-resident has a permanent establishment in South Africa to which the interest is attributable or if the non-resident is an individual who is present in South Africa for more than 183 days in aggregate during the 12-month period preceding the date on which the interest was received by or accrued to him or her.
 However, a withholding tax at 15% on certain interest paid to non-residents applies from 1 March 2015.
-For more detail on this withholding tax, see 'Withholding tax on interest paid to non-residents' in this guide. - Royalty payments to non-residents are subject to a withholding tax of 15% (increased from 12% with effect from 1 January 2015). - Dividends paid to non-residents are subject to a 20% dividend withholding tax from 1 April 2012. - The above withholding taxes are subject to various exclusions and are also subject to relief in terms of double taxation treaties. - The disposal of South African immovable property by a non-resident is subject to withholding tax, unless certain exceptions apply.
+For more detail on this withholding tax, see 'Withholding tax on interest paid to non-residents' in this guide. - Royalty payments to non-residents are subject to a withholding tax of 15% (increased from 12% with effect from 1 January 2015). - Dividends paid to non-residents are subject to a 20% dividend withholding tax in respect of dividends paid on or after 22 February 2017.
+Prior to this date the rate was 15%. - The above withholding taxes are subject to various exclusions and are also subject to relief in terms of double taxation treaties. - The disposal of South African immovable property by a non-resident is subject to withholding tax, unless certain exceptions apply.